MEET MANAGING DIRECTOR JOHAN VAN DER COLFF

 You run different studios across South Africa, what has your experience been working in the music industry across those different cities, how does it vary?

 Well, for me, music is universal and although we might be working on different genres, in different cities or even with worldwide collaborations sometimes, it stays music at the end of the day.
-What varies is more the personalities and styles of the artists we work with and that does bring interesting dynamics to the creative process as your environment, headspace and style does play an important roll in the creative arts.
+What varies is more the personalities and styles of the artists we work with and that does bring interesting dynamics to the creative process as your environment, headspace and style do play an important roll in the creative arts.

 And now you’re opening the first Abbey Road Institute in South Africa.
 For those that aren’t familiar with Abbey Road Studios, what does it mean to you?